wvlet/airframe/README.md

 ### Using with slf4j

-If you are using slf4j, jsut add `slf4j-jdk14` to your dependency.
-The log message from slf4j will be sent to wvlet-log:
+If you are using slf4j, just add `slf4j-jdk14` to your dependency.
+The log messages from slf4j will be sent to wvlet-log:
 ```
 libraryDependencies += "org.slf4j" % "slf4j-jdk14" % "1.7.21"
 ```